 The truth is, fundamentals are expected to stay strong in these submarkets through at least 2Q 2017.

 While there is some softening in the multifamily market, it is certainly not a bust or bubble.
 One of the core issues in the Philadelphia Apartment market is that new deliveries are allocated to the top end of the market, which is cooling.

-Overall, there is a significant shortage of affordable, quality apartment product and demand will remain high for new average priced apartments.
+Overall, there is a significant shortage of affordable, quality apartment products, and demand will remain high for new average-priced apartments.
 The bottom line is that the market may be getting a little overheated and demand has to catch up with supply.
 That said, expect demand and vacancy to eventually settle at a normal rate.